 Project/thesis/dissertation credits shall be graded with a P (Pass), I (Incomplete), or F (Fail).

 Audited and Pass-Fail Courses are normally not accepted for graduate degree credit.

 3. Registration.
 Full-time registration for a graduate student is normally defined as six or more degree hours per semester or summer session; part-time status is five hours or less per year.
 Doctoral students who have been admitted to candidacy, psychology and human nutrition students on approved internships, and students in their final semester of study may maintain full-time enrollment status by registering for a minimum of one thesis or internship credit.
-Students who have completed at least 6 thesis credits may substitute UGR 501 for the thesis registration requirement and still be considered full time.
 Registration for a minimum of one thesis credit during the summer session also satisfies the requirement for a registration as a graduate student.

 4. Transfer Credit.
 When courses taken at other institutions, outside the UM System, have been accepted toward partial fulfillment of requirements for an advanced degree, only the credit hours (not grades) will be transferred.
 Evaluation of performance levels and satisfaction of quality standards shall be based entirely on grades earned at the University of Maine.